#12DaysOfKindmas

 Keep the kindness flowing

-Find lots more tips and resources for practicing being kind to ourselves and each other after a very difficult year for everyone.
+Find lots more tips and resources for practicing being kind to ourselves and each other as we come into the end of the year.

 Continue to…